 ‘Gentrification, although shiny and glitzy, leaves a city hollow and without substance.
 We are very much a risk of our city’s culture becoming manicured and its very soul being cut out.’

 MEET THE TEAM!

 Rebecca works as a Team Manager for a general insurance company.
 She joined the mission to save the Palace Theatre with the greater vision of preserving Melbourne live music culture from the ongoing threats of developer versus punters.
 Her connection and passion for the Palace Theatre evolved from her love of live music and in particular that special experience of attending gigs at our world renowned Palace Theatre.

-Michael is an architecture graduate and currently works as a designer in Melbourne.
-His connection to the Palace branches from his many appearances there as a spectator.
-As a dance music enthusiast, Michael has attended hundreds of music events in Australia and around the world and he regards the Palace Theatre among one of the best music and entertainment venues in the world.
+Michael graduated in architecture and is currently working as a designer in Melbourne.
+His association with the Palace Theatre stems from his many visits as an audience member.
+As a lover of dance music, Michael has attended hundreds of musical events in Australia and around the world and considers the Palace Theatre one of the best music and entertainment venues in the world on par with the .
 “The Palace is unrivaled in Melbourne thanks to its vistas throughout the building which allow patrons to get a clear view of the stage from just about anywhere within”.